-The Pennsylvania State Board of Social Workers, Marriage and Family Therapists and Professional Counselors is responsible for issuing LMFT licensure.
-Applicants must complete a graduate degree in marriage and family therapy or a closely related field with coursework in specified areas, such as three credit hours of marriage and family studies and three credit hours of human development.
+The Pennsylvania State Board of Social Workers, Marriage and Family Therapists and Professional Counselors (the Board) is responsible for issuing LMFT licensure.
+Applicants must complete a master’s or doctoral degree in marriage and family therapy or a closely related field with coursework in specified areas, such as three credit hours of marriage and family studies, three credit hours of human development, and a one-year practicum that must include 300 hours of supervised direct client contact.
 In Pennsylvania, the scope of practice for LMFTs includes individual, group, couples, and family therapy through a range of assessment and intervention techniques.
 To obtain LMFT licensure in Pennsylvania, applicants must:

 - Complete supervised clinical work experience (3,000 hours for master’s degree holders and 2,400 hours for doctoral degree holders).